 A. Electronic Application (form open during the application period), including

 A1.
 A research proposal including funding plan.
-Please read these instructions about the application form with guidelines for the research plan.
+Please read application form instructions (pdf) with guidelines for the research plan.

 A2.
 A study plan.
 Please acquaint yourself with the doctoral programme’s curriculum before drawing up your study plan